Skip to main content

 European, global and intercultural dimension in curriculum development

-Primary educational policy of the Ministry of Education and Religious Affairs is to transform Greece from a country sending students abroad to an international destination, by upgrading the quality of studies in Greek higher education institutions.
+Primary educational policy of the Ministry of Education, Religious Affairs and Sports is to transform Greece from a country sending students abroad to an international destination, by upgrading the quality of studies in Greek higher education institutions.

 International Hellenic University